Catechesis Requirements at ASONA

 - Schedule your “Life Confession”

-- Get the prayer book Orthodox Daily Prayers.
+- Get the ASONA prayer book, or Orthodox Daily Prayers.
 Pray daily and try to memorize the prayers.

 - Sign Up for the ASONA text/email list